mzrithm/ZendeskCodingChallenge/README.md

 - `Fork` this repo.
 - `Clone` the forked copy of this repo to your local computer.
 - Follow the directions in `credentials.py` to add your login credentials.
+- Need tickets to test?
+Post the included `tickets.json` file to your new account.
 - `Run ZendeskCodingChallenge.py`

 ---